Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Experiments

-In addition to cSGLD and deep ensembles, we explore the use of other training techniques to improve transferability: two other Bayesian techniques -- Variational Inference (VI) and Stochastic Weight Averaging-Gaussian (SWAG) -- and two other ensembling techniques -- Snapshot ensembles (SSE) and Fast Geometric Ensembling (FGE).
-We train with every technique for an equivalent computational cost of 3 DNNs on CIFAR-10 and 2 DNNs on ImageNet (except for VI and SWAG, see discussion in supplementary materials).
-Due to computational limitations, we run the attack for a single random seed on 5000 images for each dataset.

-Figure \ref{fig:ensemble-technique-Linf} presents the success rate of L$\infty$ I-FS(S)M attack related to the corresponding training computational cost (in flops), as we increase the number of models in each ensemble.
-We provide more details about every method and the results for L$2$ I-FS(S)M in supplementary materials.
+In addition to cSGLD and Deep Ensemble, we explore the use of other training techniques to improve transferability: two other Bayesian techniques -- Variational Inference (VI) and Stochastic Weight Averaging-Gaussian (SWAG) -- and two other ensembling techniques -- Snapshot ensembles (SSE) and Fast Geometric Ensembling (FGE).
+We train each for an equivalent computational cost of 3 DNNs on CIFAR-10 and 2 DNNs on ImageNet (except for VI and SWAG, see discussion in \cref{sec:bayesian-ensemble-techniques-appendix}).
+Figure \ref{fig:ensemble-technique-Linf} presents the success rate of L$\infty$ I-FS(S)M attack with the corresponding training computational cost (in flops), as we increase the number of models in each surrogate. \cref{sec:bayesian-ensemble-techniques-appendix} contains details on the methods and the results for L$2$ I-FS(S)M.

 On CIFAR-10, the success rate of the first 4 cycles of cSGLD increases substantially from one cycle to the next (from 76.58\% to 81.56\% for the first to the second cycle) and within a single cycle (from 81.56\% to 87.20\% between the start and the end of the second cycle).
-This reveals that exploring modes of the parameters posterior plays an important role to generate transferable adversarial examples and that there is some local geometric diversity of the loss landscape among local maximums.
+This reveals that exploring modes of the posterior plays an important role to generate transferable adversarial examples, and that there is some local geometric discrepancy of the loss landscape among local maxima.
 On ImageNet, transferability improves mainly by sampling from several local optima.

 Interestingly, even though FGE and SWAG build an ensemble around a single local optimum, their flexibility allows capturing general adversarial directions.
 The FGE surrogates trained for more than 0.30 petaflops have systematically higher success rates than cSGLD and SSE on CIFAR-10.
 However, the opposite is observed on ImageNet: FGE is not competitive with methods exploring several local optima (cSGLD, SSE, and Deep Ensemble).
-We hypothesize that modes are not as well connected on larger datasets.
+We hypothesize that modes are not as well-connected on larger datasets.